mattwigway/Online-Contact/README.md

 This project is in its very early phases; the code needs some cleanup and the CSS for the interface is nonexistent.

-# Rules of Contact
-There is a
+# Rules of Contact There is a
 [Wikipedia article](http://en.wikipedia.org/wiki/Contact_(word_game%29)
-about Contact, but the rules listed there are not the ones I learned to play by.
+about Contact, with a lot of listed variations of the game.
 Since I learned to play from a bunch of folks from Long Beach, CA, I'm calling this version "Long Beach Contact."

 The game requires at least 3 players.
 There is no hard upper limit, but once you top about 15 it starts becoming unmanageable.
 One player